thingsdb/ThingsDocs/v0/content/data-types/closure/_index.md

 ```

 It is common to wrap a block scope within one or more functions.
-When this is the case, the doc string will be read from the the first argument,
+When this is the case, the doc string will be read from the first argument,
 *only* if the first *non-function* argument contains a block scope with a doc string.

 For example, this closure contains a block scope wrapped with [return](../../collection-api/return) and [wse](../../collection-api/wse):